CRICMIND.AI

 Teams that retained the maximum allowed players performed worse on average than teams that retained fewer players.
 The explanation is financial: retaining 4-5 players consumes 55-65% of the total auction purse, leaving insufficient funds to build a balanced squad around them.

 Gujarat Titans in 2022 demonstrated the power of moderate retention.
 By entering the auction as a new franchise with zero retained players, they had full budget flexibility and constructed a remarkably balanced squad that won the title in their debut season.
-Hardik Pandya was their marquee buy, but it was the supporting cast — Rashid Khan, Shubman Gill, and David Miller — that provided the depth to sustain a season-long campaign.
+Hardik Pandya was their marquee buy, but it was the supporting cast — Rashid Khan, Shubman Gill, and Shahrukh Khan — that provided the depth to sustain a season-long campaign.

 Auction Strategies That Win